 “Any person may, in contemplation of death, make a declaration of intention by will concerning dispositions as to his property or other matters which shall take effect according to the law after his death.”

 There are different types of Wills in Thailand under the Civil and Commercial Code:

-A Thai Citizen or Foreigner can be witness to a will.
+Either a Thai Citizen or a foreigner can be witness to a will.